-It is recommended that the final TOR and the EIS follow the heading structure shown below.
+It is recommended that the EIS follow the heading structure shown below.
 The mitigation measures, monitoring programs, etc identified in this section of the EIS will be used to develop the environmental monitoring program for the project (see section 5).